-Rubin CPX is a GPU announced at the 2025 AI Infrastructure Summit that is “specifically optimized for context processing.”
-It swaps out HBM for GDDR7 and increases the NVFP4 performance over Rubin by 20%.
-From the announcement, it has:
+It swapped out HBM for GDDR7 and increased the NVFP4 performance over Rubin by 20%.
+From the announcement, it had:

 • 30 PF NVFP4 (assume sparse)